 EPP 8111 Seminar 1

-EPP 8121 1
+EPP 8121 Seminar 1

-Enrichment (courses 1 12
+Enrichment cou ırses 12

-Additional graduate-level coursework
+Additional grade uate-level coursework 46

+Total Hours 60

 It is recommended that the doctoral program include enrichment courses to be approved by the graduate committee.
 The enrichment program would consist of 12 course credits or equivalent special projects or study areas related to the specific interests and needs of the student.